-A continuation of Biology I, this course will both review and delve deeper into genetics and evolution.
-Students will then explore organisms in each kingdom through labs, field trips, projects, and research.
-Interdependence of organisms, environmental effects, and major unifying biological concepts will be incorporated.
+A continuation of Biology I, this course both reviews and delves deeper into genetics and evolution.
+Students then explore organisms in each kingdom through labs, field trips, projects, and research.
+Interdependence of organisms, environmental effects, and major unifying biological concepts are incorporated.
 Laboratory experiences include genetically engineering bacteria, growing mushrooms, raising fish, hatching chicks, optional dissections, and more.
 The course concludes with botany and field trips to several local businesses and the Red River Gorge.